BERT HOWE

 DIRECTORY AND CAPABILITIES

-Leveraging from more than 4500 building and construction related expert designations, the Rueter, Missouri Construction Expert Directory delivers a comprehensive construction and design expert support solution to construction claims professionals concerned with construction defect and claims litigation.
-BHA provides building related trial support and expert consulting services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
-In connection with regional assets which comprise building envelope and design experts, forensic engineers, forensic architects, and construction cost and scheduling consultants, the firm brings national experience and local capabilities to Rueter region.
+Leveraging from more than 4500 general contracting and design related expert designations, the Rueter, Missouri Construction Expert Directory provides a streamlined multi-disciplinary expert retention and support solution to construction claims professionals concerned with construction defect, scheduling, and delay claims.
+BHA provides building claims and trial support services to the nation's most recognized construction practice groups, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
+Utilizing in house assets which comprise construction standard of care consultants, registered architects, professional engineers, and credentialed building envelope experts, the firm brings a wealth of experience and local capabilities to Rueter and the surrounding areas.

 Construction Expert Witness News & Info